cs-chan/Deep-Plant/GRU-CFA/README.md

 1. Users are required to install [tensorflow](https://www.tensorflow.org/) Library.

-2. Users are required to download the necessary files [here](https://github.com/cs-chan/Deep-Plant/tree/master/PlantStructNet/Dataset) and the aforementioned dataset.
+2. Users are required to download the necessary files [at this https URL](https://github.com/cs-chan/Deep-Plant/tree/master/PlantStructNet/Dataset) and the aforementioned dataset.

 3. Users can train the model from scratch by running the ``` mainClef.py ``` which includes ``` temp_createStruct5.py ``` and ``` attn_7_1_ex.py ```.